 Some think that stores sell bread in paper bags because it makes the loaf go stale faster, causing you to have to go back to buy more bread.
 However, bread that is displayed in brown bags is meant to be eaten within a day or two of purchasing it, not stored in your cabinet for a few days.
 That’s why you see sandwich bread displayed in plastic because it’s meant to last a bit longer.

 If you know that you’re not going to have a chance to eat your bread within two days, just throw it in the freezer and thaw when you’re ready to enjoy.
-Next, read about the real reason grocery stores spray their produce.
+Now that you know about bread, read about these other things your grocer won’t tell you.